 1.3 When to pay Delaware franchise tax

-The due date of franchise tax payments for Delaware corporations for the previous year is on or before 1st of March.
-For LPs, LLCs and GPs, the tax due is on or before 1st of June.
+The due date of franchise tax payments for Delaware corporations for the previous year is on or before the 1st of March.
+For LPs, LLCs, and GPs, the tax due is on or before the 1st of June.

 For a company with over $5000 tax liability, it is compulsory to make quarterly tax payments with different amounts and the due dates for each quarter:

 - 40% of the payment due on the 1st of June

 - 20% of the payment due by the 1st of September

 - 20% of the payment due by the 1st of December